Prostitution in the Netherlands: 20th century: toleration and eventual legalization

-Until the 1970s, prostitutes in the Netherlands were predominantly white lower-class women from the Netherlands, Belgium, France, and Northern Germany.
-During the 1970s, in the wake of the sex trips to South-East Asia by Dutchmen, the sex operators brought in women from Thailand and the Philippines.
+Until the 1970s, prostitutes in the Netherlands were predominantly white lower-class women from the Netherlands, Belgium, France, and northern Germany.
+During the 1970s, in the wake of the sex trips to south-east Asia by Dutchmen, the sex operators brought in women from Thailand and the Philippines.
 In the 1980s there was a second wave from Latin America and Africa.
-In the 1990s, after the fall of the Soviet Union, women came from post Soviet countries.
+In the 1990s, after the fall of the Soviet Union, women came from post-Soviet countries.
 Foreign prostitutes are economically motivated to come to the Netherlands, and they tend to travel to engage in sex work between the Netherlands, Germany, Belgium, and other European societies.

 During the second half of the twentieth century, prostitution and brothels were condoned and tolerated by many local governments.
 The police interfered only when public order was at stake or in cases of human trafficking.
 The reasoning behind this gedoogbeleid (policy of tolerance) was harm reduction, and the belief that the enforcement of the anti-prostitution laws would be counterproductive, and that the best way to protect the women was to tolerate prostitution.
-This genuine Dutch policy of tolerating formally illegal activities for harm reduction purposes has been and still is also applied towards illegal drugs in the Netherlands.
+This genuine Dutch policy of tolerating formally illegal activities for harm-reduction purposes has been and still is also applied towards illegal drugs in the Netherlands.
 (See drug policy of the Netherlands.)

-The Red Thread (de Rode Draad) is a support and advocacy association for prostitutes that was founded in 1985 and works for the legitimization and against the stigmatization of prostitutes.
+The Red Thread (de Rode Draad), founded in 1985, is a support and advocacy association for prostitutes, and works for the legitimization of prostitution and against the stigmatization of prostitutes.

-Prostitution was defined as a legal profession in January 1988.
+The B-9 arrangement was created by the Dutch government in 1988 to bestow temporary legal residence on unauthorized migrant sex workers who, within a three-month window, bring charges against their traffickers.
+The government is to provide the victims with housing, social services, and legal assistance.

 Brothel prohibition made it difficult to set rules for the sex industry.
-During the eighties many municipalities urged the national government to lift the ban on brothels.
+During the 1980s many municipalities urged the national government to lift the ban on brothels.
 In 1983 minister Korthals Altes had presented an amendment to the law on prostitution.
 It took until 1 October 2000 for brothels to leave the half-legal status of being tolerated and to become fully legal and licensed businesses.
 Prostitutes may work as regular employees, though the vast majority work as independent contractors.
 The Dutch union FNV has accepted prostitutes as members since that time.

 In the 1990s, Dutch attitudes supported the legalization of prostitution: in a 1997 survey, 73 percent of Dutch citizens favored legalization of brothels, 74 percent said that prostitution was an "acceptable job", and in a 1999 poll 78 percent felt that prostitution is a job like any other job.